 The Top 10 World’s Largest Dinosaurs Ever

-Before we discover the 10 world’s largest dinosaurs ever, we must talk about inaccuracies in the available measurements.
+Before we discover the 10 world’s biggest dinosaurs ever, we must talk about inaccuracies in the available measurements.

 The measurements we introduce here will most likely not be entirely accurate.
 Unfortunately, there is nothing we can do about that.
 Many dinosaurs’ fossils represent only a portion of the reptile’s large body.
 Oftentimes, scientists compare the recovered portion, such as vertebrae, with more complete models to estimate the dinosaur’s size.